-All course materials (except further background reading and additional reference texts) are available on the Canvas (formerly Courseworks) website, or elsewhere online if indicated below.
+All required course materials are available on the Canvas (formerly Courseworks) website, or elsewhere online if indicated below.

-Three types of readings are listed each week: primary (required), secondary (selections to be assigned by instructor), and further background (not required).
-Secondary materials not assigned by any instructors are available on Canvas as a resource for student research or further reading.
+Three types of readings are listed each week: primary source material (required), secondary literature (required), and further reading (not required).
 At times, additional primary materials or background reading are recommended along with the required texts, again as a guide for research or further reading.